You are here

 Knowledge of: principles and techniques of behavior management and skill acquisition; philosophy of interdisciplinary team process and procedures of individual habilitation planning; fundamental expressive and receptive communication skills including but not limited to a proficiency in reading, writing, and verbal discourse.

-Ability to: utilize professional and specialized skills acquired as an Attendant Counselor; evaluate and apply established procedures and techniques for those portions of the Individual Habilitation Plan they are responsible for in accordance with this job specification; carry out assigned responsibilities without direct supervision.
+Ability to: utilize professional and specialized skills acquired as an Attendant Counselor; evaluate and apply established procedures and techniques for those portions of the individual plan they are responsible for in accordance with this job specification; carry out assigned responsibilities without direct supervision.

 Legal Requirement(s)